 There are two main stances for riding a skateboard, regular or goofy.
-Regular is when your left foot is forward, holding most of your body weight, and your right foot is your foot used for pushing.
-Goofy is when your right foot is in front, and your left foot is used for pushing.
+A regular skateboard stance is when your left foot is forward, holding most of your body weight, and your right foot is your foot used for pushing.
+A goofy skateboard stance is when your right foot is in front, and your left foot is used for pushing.

 When you begin learning how to ride a board, the first thing you want to do is determine your stance.
 This goes for skateboarding, snowboarding, surfing, and all other board sports, really.

 There isn’t an exact science to discovering which foot should be in front, but there are some tricks to help you learn if you ride regular or goofy.

 For most people, it will click right away, while others can find it more challenging.
 To find out if you’re a regular or goofy stance, you need to determine your dominant foot, the one that should be in front.
 Try riding both ways for a short amount of time to find out which feels more natural.
 Try turning and jump off and on the board a few times and see what feels the most natural.

 There are a few misconceptions about finding your skateboarding stance.
 For starters, your dominant foot doesn’t always determine your stance.
 You’ll only truly know when you find out which way you feel most stable when you ride and continue practicing.